16 soup recipes to make from around the world

 Malaysian chicken laksa

 For a soup that’s so satisfying and packed with layers of flavour, this spicy laksa is surprisingly simple and quick to make.
 You could easily turn this into a vegetarian laksa by swapping out the chicken stock for vegetable stock, and the chicken for cubes of tofu.
-(Just add your tofu chunks to the soup just before serving.)
+(Add your tofu chunks to the soup just before serving.)
 Or jazz it up for a weekend feast with prawns or a marinara mix instead of chicken.

 View recipe